Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks have covered the spread twice, and are 5-5 overall, in their last 10 contests.
+- The Bucks are 3-7 against the spread and 6-4 overall in their past 10 contests.

-- In their past 10 games, the Bucks have hit the over seven times.
+- The Bucks have gone over the total in eight of their past 10 games.

+- Against the spread, Milwaukee has fared better when playing at home, covering 23 times in 41 home games, and 21 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.